History of Bocce at the Club

 There is also a new initiative #VCBOCCE – aiming to provide a fun, social night where you learn the basics of Bocce. #VCBOCCE is targeted at those who know little about this great game – sorry this is not aimed at professional players, nor is it a serious competition.
 Our target audience is males & females who are young at heart – everyone is welcome!
 The evening consists of two games of bocce, followed by supper and a lucky participant’s prize draw – all for $20 per person.

-These events are held fortnightly commencing 1st March 2018 for the months of March through to the end of May 2018.
+These events are held fortnightly commencing 1st March 2018.

 Registrations are mandatory – go to www.eventbrite.com/ and search on VCBOCCE.
 Registrations close the Sunday evening prior to each event.